ni/nimi-python/docs/niscope/class.rst

         Specifies how the digitizer couples the input signal for the channel.
 When input coupling changes, the input stage takes a finite amount of time to settle.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].vertical_coupling`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.vertical_coupling`

         The following table lists the characteristics of this property.

             +-----------------------+------------------------+